envima/photodb/docs/photodb_tasks.md

 Traverse `root_data_path` and, for all jpg files without YAML file in root_path, create a new YAML file.
 *See [image metadata](image_metadata.md)*.

+This task must be executed when new images are added to PhotoDB!

 ---